Overseas trips open the world of study abroad to MBA students

 The trips are capped at fewer than 25 students, and they last about nine days.
 Before the Chile trip, students engage in intensive class work to learn the history of the country and to study the companies they will visit.
 Once they arrive, they spend the majority of their time in Santiago, Chile’s capital and largest city, with a few days in the port city of Valparaiso.

 The trip begins with a welcome reception, where students meet with Chilean alumni, followed by days of site visits.
-Loyola had a joint MBA program with a Jesuit institution in Chile, so when the concept of a study trip emerged in 2005, collaborating with the country was a natural fit.
+Loyola had a joint MBA program with a Jesuit institution in Chile, so when the concept of a trip to study abroad emerged in 2005, collaborating with the country was a natural fit.

 Loyola has more than 300 alumni in Chile who are willing to welcome students and faculty to their businesses.